CodeMyAss/SHInfector/README.md

 # Welcome to SHInfector.
 SHInfector was coded for fun, not as a serious project.
+I will occasionally update it, but do not expect professional support.
 If you are a shared host, this serves as a warning (and only a warning) that most shared hosts are not secured.
 If you are a shared host and do protect against attacks like the ones in this repository, congrats.